mosi-sol/Election/README.md

 # Election
+**election** is important for *democracy* in the world. at all every where you can find usecase, for example:
+- facebook made by the idea for voting system between two different chicks... :) {by this idea zakerburg start to grow}

+### Info:
 - *Each update create a new Version, like* -> **`Ver2xx.sol`**
 - type ver 1x not reacheable to upgrade, this is just for training how to logic work.
 - `Ver2xx.sol` is upgradable.